 Although this is often seen as a necessity, I’m not always comfortable making it a necessity.
 If you have time constraints, for instance, sometimes maintaining social media accounts isn’t realistic.
 Other times it seems like putting social media buttons on your website takes away from the purpose of your website and draws visitors away.Your website purpose isn't to bring visitors to your social media accounts, just the opposite.
 Click To Tweet

 The purpose of your website isn’t to bring visitors to your social media accounts, it’s exactly opposite.
 If you do put social media buttons on your website, make sure they aren’t taking attention away from your website, especially the email list sign up form.

 8) Live Chat Feature

 If visitors to your small business website get stuck or have a question, immediate help will offer them a way out or provide answers without much effort.
-Chat does a great job at this or it does a good job at collecting leads.
+Website live chat does a great job at this or it does a good job at collecting leads.

 Live website chat is on the nice to have but for some is really a need to have.
-There’s two types of live website chats that I recently took a closer look at.
+There are two types of live website chats that I recently took a closer look at.

 Live chat is so important that even Google Business is getting in on the action with messaging right from Google Business listings.

 Having an engaged audience on your website is a wonderful way to build trust and following at the same time.
 Those that comment regularly are probably going to be your most loyal customers who are promoters of your brand.
 Make sure you give those promoters a place to stay in touch with your brand.